prikhi/pencil/docs/source/devguide/tutorial/drawingsketchlines.rst

 =====================

 Users may want to work with sketchy shapes to create draft notes.
-So Pencil supports drawing sketchy lines in addition to providing a stencil that contains many basic sketchy shapes.
+So Pencil supports drawing sketchy lines in addition to providing a stencil collection that contains many basic sketchy shapes.

 .. image:: /images/tutorial_sketchy_shapes.png

-This tutorial will show how to create a simple sketchy shape from sketchy lines.
+This example shows how to create a simple sketchy shape from sketchy lines:

 .. code-block:: xml